CalebJohn/joplin-rich-markdown/README.md

 This can be enabled under `Tools -> Options -> Markdown -> Enable ==mark== syntax`.

-## Proportional Fonts
-The Joplin markdown editor already allowed the use of proportional fonts, but some markdown constructs (e.g. tables) are hard to work with if the font isn't monospace.
-This plugin adds an option to enforce a monospace font for certain markdown elements (tables and checkboxes).

-**Note: this only works for properly formatted tables, i.e. each line must begin and end with |**

-If you'd like to use a proportional font, simply set the font of your choice under Appearance -> Editor font family.

-This is disabled by default.

 ## Align Lists
 Lists that get wrapped will have the wrap match the indentation of the list element.
 This includes checkboxes and block quotes.